Amazing Grace (The Badlees album): Background

-Finally, they came up with a radical idea to simply make their own fully produced, full-length album independently and without consent from the label.
+The band then decided to make their own fully produced, full-length album independently and without consent from the label.
 Bret Alexander was confident that his ever-growing home studio was to the point where they could accomplish this mission sonically.
 Terry Selders felt that this rash move by the band could not possibly be ignored by the folks at the new Universal Music Group, and was bound to cause some movement one way or another.
 The band members realized that this action would probably mean the death of Up There, Down Here, as Universal owned the rights to that recording.

 The new album, Amazing Grace, was recorded, mixed, mastered, and pressed in just two months at Bret Alexander's home studio.
 It features the most diverse array of songwriting and voices, as well as styles and moods, and is testament to a true genius that the band possesses, that had been suppressed in recent years.

-If you include the already-finished-but-yet-to-be released Up There, Down Here, Pete Palladino sang lead vocals on 56 of the 58 songs that the Badlees had published since 1990, but of the eleven tracks that made up Amazing Grace, Pete would only be the lead singer on four.
-But on the flipside, Palladino had no individual songwriting credits on any of those previous recordings, but he did have one on this album, a pop gem which he co-wrote with Mike Naydock titled "A Fever", which contains some pristine, soprano vocals in the hook and is reminiscent to some of the higher quality material put out by Tears For Fears in the 1980s.
+Including the already finished, but yet to be released, Up There, Down Here, Pete Palladino sang lead vocals on 56 of the 58 songs that the Badlees had published since 1990, but of the eleven tracks that made up Amazing Grace, Pete would only be the lead singer on four.
+However, Palladino had no individual songwriting credits on any of those previous recordings, but he did have one on this album, a pop gem which he co-wrote with Mike Naydock titled "A Fever", which contain soprano vocals in the hook and is reminiscent to some of the higher quality material put out by Tears For Fears in the 1980s.

 Jeff Feltenberger wrote "Appalachian Scream", a blue-grass tinged, banjo-driven song on which he performs lead vocals for the first time since the days of Bad Lee White.
-Paul Smith sings lead vocals for the first time on any Badlees song, with his quirky yet soulful "Ain't No Man", which has a "Roadhouse Blues" feel with a rolling musical interlude and features a heavy dose of piano and B3 organ by guest Robert Scott Richardson.
+Paul Smith sings lead vocals for the first time on any Badlees song, with the song "Ain't No Man", which has a "Roadhouse Blues" feel with a rolling musical interlude and features a heavy dose of piano and B3 organ by guest Robert Scott Richardson.
 This was one of two songs written by Smith for the album.
-The other, "Long Good Night", a fast-paced, upbeat, catchy rocker, sung by Palladino, became a crowd favorite at shows and got some regional airplay.
+The other, "Long Good Night", a fast-paced and catchy rocker, sung by Palladino, became a crowd favorite at shows and got some regional airplay.